pique0822/under-the-hood/garden_path/data/verb-ambiguity-with-intervening-phrase/README.md

 - End

 ## Data sources

+Modifications common to all data sources:

+- added optional noun modifiers
+- distinguished between relative clause contents which are by-phrases and other RC contents

+---

 - `futrell-modified` is a modified form of [the MV/RC ambiguity stimuli from Futrell et al. (2018): *RNNs as psycholinguistic subjects*][1].
 The original data does not differentiate between *by*-phrases and other RC contents; we added by-phrases to this data.
 - `clifton2003` is a highly selective subset of the stimuli from [Clifton et al. (2003): *The use of thematic role information in parsing.*][2] We retained only the most plausible stimuli, and used a more diverse set of disambiguating verbs than those in the original stimuli (originally dominated by "was" and "were").